When London Became An Island

 Even though one studies the tea industry until old age one can never learn all the names of types of tea.

-There were no great tea plantations in Minbei, for production was, as it had been for centuries, in the hands of small scale enterprises which included peasant smallholders, minor landlords, and Buddhist and Taoist temples and monasteries.
+There were no great tea plantations in Minbei, for production was, as it had been for centuries, in the hands of small scale enterprises which included smallholders, minor landlords, and Buddhist and Taoist temples and monasteries.
 The earliest development of the tea trade in the area are truly lost in the mists of antiquity but by the time the Saracen arrived on the Min momentum was building that would enormously expand exports from the port.
 Foochow, being further south than Shanghai had an advantage in exporting tea to Britain and the disruptions caused by the Taiping rebellion lead several trading houses to look more closely at the possibilities offered by access to Minbei via the Min.
 However, despite the promise of increased wealth an expansion of the tea trade would bring, representatives of the trading houses were not made welcome in Foochow and indeed some complained they found it difficult to rent accommodation.

 The disdain shown by many of the merchant class in Foochow is hardly surprising given the humiliation Britain had inflicted China in the first Opium War and the alacrity with which other Western powers had exploited the new opportunities in a way the Chinese considered unfair.
 There were also other reasons, to do with agricultural espionage.
 It was quite natural that Chinese manufacturers and producers would wish to protect the secrets of their trades and for this reason would have been supportive of Imperial edicts that prohibited Western merchants travelling far from the treaty ports.
-These suspicions were well founded for in the late 1840’s a botanist and plant collector named Robert Fortune had smuggled tea plants from China to India at the behest of the East India Company and brought Chinese ‘tea technologists’ too.
+These suspicions were well founded for in the late 1840’s a botanist and plant collector, Robert Fortune, had smuggled tea plants from China to India at the behest of the East India Company and brought Chinese ‘tea technologists’ too.
 Fortune’s endeavours were, eventually, to form the basis of the Indian tea industry, an unwelcome competitor to the producers in the country of origin.

 Despite the antagonism felt in Foochow the trading companies pressed on and soon began to take considerable risks in expanding their businesses.
-Just how successful can be seen from these figures – in the 1853-1854 season over one and a quarter million lbs of tea were exported from Fujian to the USA which rose, in the following season, to nearly six million.
+Just how successful they were may be seen from these figures – in the 1853-1854 season over one and a quarter million lbs of tea were exported from Fujian to the USA which rose, in the following season, to nearly six million.
 The figures for exports to Britain are even more startling rising from just under six million to over twenty.
 What was also growing was the export trade to Australia and in fact, in 1860, Australia was to overtake the USA to become the second largest overseas market for Fujian tea.

 Four crops of tea were harvested in the Minbei and of these only two were for export.
 As, despite the political troubles, the domestic demand for tea was maintained it was natural Chinese connoisseurs would want to keep the finest for themselves.
 Many were horrified on hearing the British liked to add milk and sugar to their tea, which would have confirmed their suspicion that Westerners truly were barbarians.
 The very best crop was the first, picked in the middle of April.
 It usually stayed at home.
 It was second crop which would be found in the holds of the first ships to depart, two months later, from the Pagoda Anchorage.